Help us in the race against dementia

 University of Edinburgh

-Deciphering mechanisms that lead to vulnerability of neurons in neurodegenerative diseases and translating findings to high-throughput drug screening platforms to enable rapid identification of novel therapeutics.
+Deciphering mechanisms that lead to neuron vulnerability in neurodegenerative diseases and translating findings to high-throughput drug screening platforms.

 Dr Rahel Park